Tallispt/tweetero-api-java/README.md

 This REST API project, inspired by the backend of Twitter, has been implemented using *Spring Boot framework in Java*.
 The project follows the same functionality as the previous implementation, providing basic functionality for creating a user account, posting a tweet, and retrieving tweets from a user's timeline.

+Here you can find the respective repository for the front end application [Tweteroo](https://github.com/Tallispt/tweteroo-front).

 ## Other versions:
 - ### [Tweetero API](https://github.com/Tallispt/tweteroo/tree/main)